The Pop-Up Shed

 - Meet new people and change your routine

-The pop-up shed runs every week on a Wednesday and Thursday 10am - 4pm.
-See our events area for more information.
+The pop-up shed runs most weeks on a Wednesday and Thursday 10am - 4pm, check our events area or call for more information.
 Most weekly sessions are held at The Depot, Borough Road, in Richmond, but you could call to check.

 How to join